SHA 256 vs SHA 512: Key Encryption Algorithms Differences Explained!

 Note: SHA-1 was disapproved after a collision attack was discovered by Google and CWI Amsterdam in 2017.

-SHA 256 is a hashing algorithm that was published in 2001 when the SHA-1 was losing its strength against brute force attacks.
+SHA 256 is a hashing algorithm published in 2001 when the SHA-1 was losing its strength against brute force attacks.
 The hashing algorithm was a joint effort between National Security Agency and NIST.

 The number 256 has a unique significance in its functionality.
 The number signifies the length of the final hash value or digest.
 It means that no matter how big the plain text is, the hash algorithm will always produce a 256-bit hash value.